 From Figure 10 of this paper, it is easy to see that there do not exist states $2,3,4,\ldots$, unless introducting a block-detained probability sequence $\left\{ p_{k}:k=2,3,4,\ldots\right\} $.
 Therefore, there can not exist the Markov chain (Figure 1 of Eyal and Sirer \cite{Eya:2014}) in the blockchain selfish mining.
 Based on this, we explain the realistic background that the Markov chain of Eyal and Sirer \cite{Eya:2014} can be related to.

 In brief, one of our main findings demonstrates that the Markov chain and the revenue analysis in Eyal and Sirer\cite{Eya:2014} should be confused.
-This paper provide some new insights on improving the Markov chain method of Eyal and Sirer \cite{Eya:2014}, together with those works followed Eyal and Sirer \cite{Eya:2014} in the literature.
+This paper provides some new insights on improving the Markov chain method of Eyal and Sirer \cite{Eya:2014}, and those works following Eyal and Sirer \cite{Eya:2014} in the literature.